tad1/Plastic-SCM/Plastic Organization/Creating Organization/Creating Organization.md

-Only one person needs to create organization.
-If one of you teammates gone through this steps go to **Joining Organization** instruction.
+Only one person needs to create an organization.
+If one of your teammates has already
+gone through these steps, go to **Joining Organization** instructions.

 Visit https://www.plasticscm.com/
 ![[Plastic Organization/Creating Organization/1.png]]